 There is no denying that Ghost Recon and the entire Tom Clancy brand are some of the most successful and best in the business, selling 76 million copies up to just 2013, and with 60 million players currently engaged with these games, but this comes with an issue.
 That is that these are spread over many different games, with differing game styles which often change considerably between the different versions.

 Even just the Ghost Recon series has changed hugely over the years until it adopted the open-world model we see today with Wildlands.
 DOTA 2 and CS:GO, on the other hand, have stayed extremely close to their base model.
-This not only helps maximum engagement over consistent base gameplay, but it also gives a level of consistency to fans and even punters of the eSports scene, leading to developments like the adoption of these into mainstream sports bookies like Betway.
+This not only helps maximum engagement over consistent base gameplay, but it also gives a level of consistency to fans and even punters of the eSports scene.

 In short, everybody knows what they are in for, and combined with the contributing surrounding fan and betting infrastructure, maintaining interest over generations become much easier.